Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

         ```

 10. Connect the power cables to the node to power on the BMC.
-    > If this procedure is being followed to correct a nodes xname, then this step can be skipped.
+    > If this procedure is being followed to correct a node's component name (xname), then this step can be skipped.

 11. Wait for 5 minutes for power on and the node BMCs to be discovered.
     ```bash